ZeldaFan0225/ChatGPT-Discord-Bot/README.md

 - advanced configuration
 - logging to detect tos-breaking prompts
 - ability to blacklist
+- generating images using DallE-3 with /create_image
+- creating threads with assistants using /assistants

 If you want some inspiration on system instructions for the GPT model you can view [my repository](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot-System-Instructions) for it.